-Gail A. Greendale MD, Professor of Medicine from California, said that wearing a weighted vest that equals 3-5% of person’s body mass does not provide enough training stimulus to improve strength and bone turnover markers in adults.
+Gail A. Greendale, MD, Professor of Medicine from California, said that wearing a weighted vest that equals 3-5% of a person’s body mass does not provide enough training stimulus to improve strength and bone turnover markers in adults.

-You can learn more about “how heavy should a weighted vest be” in my article here.
+You can learn more about how to choose the weight for a weighted vest in my article here.

 What would happen if you wore a weighted vest all day?

 Okay, so you’re wondering what happens if I walk around with a weighted vest all day?